Email Programs

 4. Fill in the information as follows:

-E-mail address: your new POP email address (ex:jdoe@yourdomain.com) Full Name: your name as you wish for it to appear in the from field of your emails Host Name: your-main-domain.com (replace with your actual domain.)
+E-mail address: your new POP email address (ex:jdoe@yourdomain.com) Full Name: your name as you wish for it to appear in the form field of your emails Host Name: your-main-domain.com (replace with your actual domain.)
 User Name: your new POP email address (ex:jdoe@yourdomain.com) Password: your selected password for your new POP account SMTP Server: your-main-domain.com (replace with your actual domain.)

 (Do not use authentication when sending mail)